dylngg/weekly-programs/README.md

   - A hangman game with random words from the english dictionary (Some words may be super tricky!).
   - Usage *hangman.py -w NUM OF WORDS*

+* Week 25 (1/30/16)
+  - A class and program that generates a random number, with the option to set the values of the dice, and the number of values the dice holds.
+  - Usage *roll_a_dice.py -d NUM OF DICE -f NUM OF DICE FACES -s SET DICE FACES*

 ## Side Note
 * Just as a side note, I am a inexperienced programmer who is trying to learn Python, so if you have any suggestions on how to make a weekly program better or more efficent, you can help me by creating a pull request with the improved program in the 'improvements' branch.
 Make sure that you thoroughly comment and explain how everything works :).
 I'd love to use these programs to learn how I can improve and learn more about programming.
 Thanks!